 The Organiser requires a record of each participant’s registration details including third party emergency contact information for administration purposes in order to properly and safely conduct the event.

-I confirm that my name and television, video footage, audio recordings or photographs taken during my participation may be used to publicise the event, event sponsors/partners and St David’s Hospice Care generally, including television, website and DVD/video broadcasts.
+You also confirm that your name and television, video footage, audio recordings or photographs taken during your participation may be used to publicise the event, event sponsors/partners and St David’s Hospice Care generally, including television, website and DVD/video broadcasts.

 12.2 Email/SMS Communication